/arc:ideate

 Spec Review Loop

-After writing the design doc:
+After writing the feature spec:

 2. If issues are found, revise the spec and review again